Selling a house with subsidence in the UK

 If you know the property has subsidence and do not declare it, you are at risk of a misrepresentation claim after completion.
 Buyers and their solicitors make decisions based on your answers to this form.
 Non-disclosure can have serious legal consequences.

+Even with all of this in place, individual lenders apply their own overlays.
 This restricts your buyer pool considerably.
-Cash buyers, who do not need a mortgage, are not subject to these restrictions.
-Property investors who buy with cash or via specialist lending may also be willing to proceed where a standard mortgage buyer cannot.
+Cash buyers, who do not need a mortgage, are not subject to these restrictions and absorb the structural uncertainty as part of their offer.
+Property investors who buy with cash or via specialist bridging may also be willing to proceed where a standard mortgage buyer cannot.
+For a wider view of routes when the property is in difficult condition, see our selling a house in poor condition guide.

 Does subsidence devalue a property?